tlevine/dada.pink/data/index.md

 # What is data, and what is a data scientist?
-Data science is a very new field that we are still figuring out what exactly it is and how to talk about it.
+You may have heard something about data science.
+You may have even heard that Tom is a data scientist.
+Perhaps you are wondering what data science is.
+Unfortunately, it is hard to get a clear answer.

+Data science is a very new field, and different people have their own ideas about what data science should be.
+Also, data science is a very hot field, so people often rebrand their existing work as being data science.

+Even with all this chaos, it turns out that there is some consistency in the data science terminology.
+I have worked in data science for a few years in multiple organizations.
+I have met data scientists from several countries and have read even more of their work on the internet.
+Everyone has his or her on idea as to what data science is, but some clear trends emerge.

-Having worked in data science for a few years, I finally think I have a good understanding of the field, and I present for you my definitions of the following terms.
+Based on the patterns I have seen, I have come up with definitions of the following terms.

 * data
 * big data